EpispadiasCongenital defect - epispadias

 The causes of epispadias are not known.
 It may occur because the pubic bone does not develop properly.

 Epispadias can occur with a rare birth defect called bladder exstrophy.
-In this birth defect, the bladder is inside out and sticks through the wall of the abdomen.
+In this birth defect, the bladder is open through the wall of the abdomen.
 Epispadias can also occur with other birth defects.

 The condition occurs more often in boys than girls.
 It is most often diagnosed at birth or soon afterward.

 Males will have a short, wide penis with an abnormal curve.
 The urethra most often opens on the top or side of the penis instead of the tip.
 However, the urethra may be open along the whole length of the penis.

 Females have an abnormal clitoris and labia.
 The urethral opening is often between the clitoris and the labia, but it may be in the belly area.
 They may have trouble controlling urination (urinary incontinence).

 - Abnormal opening from the bladder neck to the area above the normal urethra opening

 - Backward flow of urine into the kidney (reflux nephropathy, hydronephrosis)